 Women considering breast augmentation with implants on Long Island have more and better options than ever before.
 While saline implants have been routinely used since 1992, the popularity of silicone has rebounded since the FDA's renewed approval of silicone-gel breast implants in 2006.
-Most recently, in the spring of 2012, the FDA approved the Sientra® form-stable silicone implants which have been used abroad for some time.
-The high-strength gel in this fifth-generation implant retains its shape even when cut and squeezed, earning it the nickname "gummy bear."
+Currently, more than 90% of our patients at Romanelli Cosmetic Surgery choose cohesive silicone gel implants.
+These implants tend to be the softest and most natural appearing breast implants.

 Dr. James Romanelli has extensive experience performing breast augmentation for women from the New York City region.
 During his surgical training, Dr. Romanelli worked with Dr. Frank Gerow and Dr. Thomas Cronin, the inventors of the modern breast implant.
 He has been an investigator in three silicone-gel implant studies, including the FDA study of the new form-stable, or "gummy bear," implants.
 Whether you are seeking breast enlargement or breast reconstruction, Dr. Romanelli can provide you with all the information you need to choose the implant type that is right for you.